Dual formulation of second order target problems: The main results

 \subsection{Conditional expectation}

-We first establish a dynamic programming principle to prove our duality result $\bar{\bar\cV}(\xi) = v(\xi)$.
+We first establish a dynamic programming principle to prove our duality result $\bar{ \bar\cV}(\xi) = v(\xi)$.
 The understanding of the regular conditional probability distributions (r.c.p.d.) is crucial for this result.
-Indeed, let $\dbP$ be an arbitrary probability measure on $\O$ and $\t$ be an $\dbF-$stopping time.
-By Stroock and Varadhan \cite{SV}, there exists a r.c.p.d. $\dbP^\o_\t$ for all $\o\in \O$ satisfying:
+Indeed, let $\dbP$ be an arbitrary probability measure on $\O$ and $\t$ be an $\dbF$-stopping time.
+By Stroock and Varadhan~\cite{SV}, there exists a r.c.p.d. $\dbP^\omega_\t$ for all $\omega\in\O$ satisfying the following: \begin{itemize}[--] \item[--] For each $\omega\in\O$, $\dbP^\omega_\t$ is a probability measure on $\cF_1$;